-This article explores some of the options that are available in expense@work, forms@work and time@work with specific reference to employee expense claims.
+This article explores some of the options that are available in [email protected], [email protected] and [email protected] with specific reference to employee expense claims.
 However the techniques and options discussed are equally applicable for a wide variety of foreign currency transactions such as Invoice Registration, Purchase Requisitions and Cash Advances.

 One important point to note relating to Credit Card transactions is that our software will automatically import these with the base currency value already calculated by the Credit Card provider.

 Many of our clients opt to allow employees to enter their own exchange rate into the expense form.
 After all, the only rate that really matters to an employee is the rate they obtained when they converted their home currency to foreign currency.
 For example in the screenshot below you can see how the employee is claiming a taxi expense in USD and then entering the exchange rate that they wish to be reimbursed at (i.e. the rate they obtained at the Bureau De Change).

 Option 2 – Exchange Rates Held In The System

 [email protected] also enables organisations to hold exchange rates in the system so that these can automatically be applied when the employee enters their expenses.
 Rates can set at any level (for example Monthly, Daily or Weekly) and can be entered manually into the system by an Administrator when needed or uploaded via a Spreadsheet or CSV file.
 For example on this form we can see how our employee is making a claim for 200 Euros of Hotel expenses and the system is automatically giving him a rate of .82 based on the data held in the expenses system for May 2015.